Site Contents © 2013 Monsterwax

 Thanks so much, Paul Shiple

 I'm glad it arrived safely and you like it.
 I certainly appreciate your "Chick memory" which was partially included, but alas, it was part of the 80 pages I had to reduce!
 (They insisted on only 220 pages.)
-The other sacrifices were reviews of parody tracts, copy-cat tracts, and all the Chick radio appearances, plus cassette tapes with Chick.
-That included the great CLOSET WITCHES transcription.
-But I let those go because I had to cut something and those segments are available on our site.
+My only major regret was they couldn't make it cheaper (but with the color, that's understandable).

 Content copyright 2013